 - Detailed comparison with filters

-In Basics of Google Trends, we learned that it’s usually best to search for topics, rather than terms, because they are language agnostic and include misspellings.
+In Basics of Google Trends, we learned that it’s usually best to search for topics, rather than terms.
+These are language agnostic and include misspellings.

-If you can’t find the right topic for your search, you can use punctuation as a filter.
+If you can’t find the right topic for your search, you can use punctuation to filter your search.

-If you search the term wind farm, with no punctuation, your results will contain both words in any order.
+If you search the term “wind farm”, with no punctuation, your results will contain both words in any order.
 No misspellings, variations, or plural versions will be included.
-Here’s how various punctuation can affect this search:
+We can alter this using quotation marks, plus signs, or minus signs.

-- “wind farm” -- This exact term, possibly with words before and after.
+Searching for “wind farm” in quotation marks shows you Trends results for this exact term, possibly with words before and after.

-- wind + solar -- Results can include the words wind OR solar.
+If you search wind + solar, results can include the words wind OR solar.

-- wind - farm -- Results will include the word wind, but exclude the word farm.
+If you search wind - farm, results will include the word wind, but exclude the word farm.

 In this section, you will consolidate your knowledge of how to select a time range and location for Google Trends data.
 This includes options to select a custom time range, or a smaller region for your data.

-Trends Explore will automatically show you data from the past year.
-Above the time series graph, click the button that says “past 12 months”.
+Trends Explore will automatically show you data from the past day.
+Above the time series graph, click the button that says “Past day”.
 A drop-down list of possible time ranges will appear.
 Click “custom time range” to see options to select an alternative time range.

-You can further narrow the timeframe by typing dates into the text fields or selecting them from the calendar view.
+You can also choose to examine a more specific time period.
+You may either type dates into the text fields, or select these from a calendar view.
 This is particularly useful for getting granular data for a short period of time.

+We have already explored data from different countries in “Basics of Google Trends”.
 You can browse a list of locations by clicking the country label above the time series graph.
-Scroll through the list to pick a country, or select Worldwide for all data.
+Scroll through the list to pick a country, or select “worldwide” for all data.

-When you hover over a region, a right arrow will appear.
-Click it to see sub-regions nested within this location, or type the name of a sub-region.
+Hover over a region to see indexed search interest.
+Click to see sub-regions nested within it, or type the name of a sub-region in the country tab at the top of the page.
 For example, we can look at search interest in cricket in Tamil Nadu.
 You can also access search data by metro area, for countries where this is available.

 When using Google Trends to explore a topic that is relevant to multiple contexts, you can filter your results by search category to get the most relevant data.
 This step will walk you through how to find and use categories in Trends Explore.